dbcli/mssql-cli/doc/Telemetry_Guide.md

 ### <a name="anonymize"></a>How do we anonymize data?
 Hashed MAC address: a cryptographically (SHA256) anonymous and unique ID for a machine.
+Hashed MAC address and home directory path: a cryptographically (SHA256) anonymous and unique ID for a user.

 ### <a name="collect"></a>What do we collect?
 ##### Environment
 Environment data points give the team insight into commonly used platforms and allow the team to prioritize features, bug fixes, and packaging.